coder-dojo-ham/how_to_install_Mu_editor/README.md

 ## Well done!

 You have installed Mu on your computer and  tested it.
-You are all set to learn more about Python at the CoderDojo.
+You are all set to learn Python at CoderDojo.